Maison Cupcake

 I was originally going to call this cannellini bean dip a hummus.
 The ingredients are similar; a pulse, tahini, olive oil, lemon, garlic.
 And you often see hummus on sale that’s flavoured such as roasted pepper hummus so butternut isn’t that far a leap.

-Cannellini bean dip with butternut squash - 1
+Cannellini bean dip with butternut squash - ingredients in the Vitamix ready to blend

 Is the crucial ingredient for hummus then the chick peas?
 Again I’m sure I’ve seen green pea varieties on sale that were called hummus.
 The texture and thickness of hummus can vary hugely so I’m not convinced that is a reason either.
 When I make hummus in the Vitamix power blender on the puree program it comes out far smoother and fluffier than if I’d made hummus in the Magimix.
 I like both types to be honest, I can’t say one is better than the other because it’s the flavour that matters most.